Cowgate: Early history

 The street's name is recorded from 1428, in various spellings, as Cowgate and in 1498 as Via Vaccarum.
 It is derived from the medieval practice of herding cattle down the street on market days; a number of other streets in the old town of Edinburgh (such as Grassmarket and Lawnmarket) also reflect their market roots.
 Gate is a Scots language word for "way" or "road", a cognate of similar words in other Germanic languages (compare with gait).

-Cowgate Port was erected in 1516 and stood at the junction with St Mary’s Wynd.
+Cowgate Port, a gatehouse in the city wall, was erected in 1516 and stood at the junction with St Mary’s Wynd.
 Describing the street in the 1581 edition of their atlas of major cities Civitates orbis terrarum, Georg Braun and Frans Hogenberg said the Cow Gate was where "...the noble families and city councillors have their residences, together with other princely houses and palaces most handsome to behold."

+Mary, Queen of Scots, stayed for a time in 1566 in a Cowgate house where the Court of the Exchequer met.
+The Exchequer Rolls mention that she and her nobles were provided with wine, bread, beer, meat fish, spices, pewter, and napkins.
+After her abdication, her enemies and George Buchanan described her visits to the Earl of Bothwell in an adjacent house, facilitated by Margaret Beaton, Lady Reres.

 Between the mid 18th and mid 20th centuries the Cowgate was a poor, often overcrowded slum area.
 In the 19th century it was home to much of the city's Irish immigrant community and nicknamed "Little Ireland".